HashNuke/ansible-elixir-stack/README.md

 * Hot code-reloading using [exrm](https://github.com/bitwalker/exrm)
 * Monitoring & automatic restarts using `monit`
 * Organized as an Ansible role, BUT requires no knowledge of Ansible

+> To deploy to Heroku, use the [Heroku Elixir buildpack](https://github.com/HashNuke/heroku-buildpack-elixir) instead.

 ## Install